It’s holiday season, 2021. Last year most of us were locked down pretty firmly. This year, it’s not quite the same.

 Plan an answer to the demands of family and friends:

-It’s not just parties, and answering a directly asked “what do you do” question.
+It’s not justanswering a directly asked “what do you do” question.
 Sometimes it’s more subtle than that.

 It’s the telephone call when you’re in the middle of writing an important piece of content: “I just need you to help me choose the Christmas tree / pick up my laundry / take me to the doctor / pick the kids up from school…”

-Or the knock on the door from a friend at a loose end / needing marriage guidance / wanting to go carol singing / trick or treating with you…
+Or the knock on the door from a friend at a loose end / needing marriage guidance / wanting to hang decorations with you…

 All of which stems from a similar misunderstanding.
-If you don’t leave the house to “go to work” you don’t have a real job, and you must, therefore, be available.
+Now that it’s possible, choosing not to return to an office surely means you don’t have a real job, and you must, therefore, be available.

 That misunderstanding has to be put right.

 Because what you do is full of wonder and magic and potential.
-You do it because you love to do it, and because it makes you feel a huge sense of achievement.
+You do it (or you will do it) because you love to do it, and because it makes you feel a huge sense of achievement.

 But you’re not writing your content as some kind of curious hobby you can pick up and put down as the mood strikes.